The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations

 We use the {\sc Galform} version introduced in \citet{Lacey15}, which combined several flavours of previous {\sc Galform} model versions that focused on a variety of issues, such as reproducing the properties of massive galaxies and high-redshift star-forming galaxies.

-The AGN feedback model adopted in {\sc Galform} was introduced by \citet{Bower06} and is assumed to be effective only in halos undergoing quasi-hydrostatic cooling.
+The AGN feedback model adopted in {\sc Galform} was introduced by \citet{Bower06} and is assumed to be effective only in haloes undergoing quasi-hydrostatic cooling.
 In this situation, mechanical energy input by the AGN is expected to stabilise the flow and regulate the rate at which the gas cools.
-Whether or not a halo is undergoing quasi-hydrostatic cooling depends on the cooling and free-fall times: the halo is in this regime if $t_{\rm cool}(r_{\rm cool})>\alpha^{-1}_{\rm cool}\, t_{\rm ff}(r_{\rm cool})$, where $t_{\rm ff}$ is the free fall time at $r_{\rm cool}$, and $\alpha_{\rm cool}\sim 1$ is an adjustable parameter close to unity.
-AGNs are assumed to be able to quench gas cooling only if the available AGN power is comparable to the cooling luminosity, $L_{\rm cool}<\epsilon_{\rm SMBH}\, L_{\rm Edd}$, where $L_{\rm Edd}$ is the BH's Eddington luminosity of $\epsilon_{\rm SMBH}\sim 1$ is a free parameter.
-Note that {\sc Galform} models disk instabilities in the same way \shark\ does, and in fact they play a key role in the growth of BHs and galaxies in the early universe (see \S~5.3 in \citealt{Lacey15} for details).
+Whether or not a halo is undergoing quasi-hydrostatic cooling depends on the cooling and free-fall times: the halo is in this regime if $t_{\rm cool}(r_{\rm cool})>\alpha^{-1}_{\rm cool}\, t_{\rm ff}(r_{\rm cool})$, where $t_{\rm ff}$ is the free fall time at $r_{\rm cool}$, {$r_{\rm cool}$ is the cooling radius (within which the cooling time equals the time since halo formation)} and $\alpha_{\rm cool}\sim 1$ is an adjustable parameter close to unity.
+AGNs are assumed to be able to quench gas cooling only if the available AGN power is comparable to the cooling luminosity, $L_{\rm cool}<\epsilon_{\rm SMBH}\, L_{\rm Edd}$, where $L_{\rm Edd}$ is the BH's Eddington luminosity and $\epsilon_{\rm SMBH}\sim 1$ is a free parameter.
+Note that {\sc Galform} models disc instabilities in the same way \shark\ does, and in fact they play a key role in the growth of BHs and galaxies in the early universe (see \S~5.3 in \citealt{Lacey15} for details).